amazongodman/tidymodels_naming_conventions/README.md

 # Object naming conventions in R

-There is sometimes debate about object naming conventions in programming languages.
+Sometimes debate about object naming conventions.

 https://en.wikipedia.org/wiki/Naming_convention_(programming)

-You may think that it is more fun to give your child a name you like.
+You're more comfortable with free writing, right?
-To be honest, I too find it a hassle to be forced to follow a naming convention and give a name.
+To be honest, I am always tired of following the rules.
 But the naming convention still exists.
 The reasons for this are to reduce the stress of writing code and to make it easier to understand when re-reading it later.
 If the name of the object does not correspond to its content, you will have to re-read all the code to understand the relationship between the object and its content.